Wimmics/corese/docs/getting started/Getting Started With Corese-command.md

 | NTRIPLES | ✅             | ✅              |
 | NQUADS   | ✅             | ✅              |
 | RDFA     | ✅             | ❌              |

-> More output formats will be added in the future.

 ## 5. The `shacl` Command